Aliases for ADCYAP1 Gene

 GeneCards Summary for ADCYAP1 Gene

-ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1 (Pituitary)) is a Protein Coding gene.
-Diseases associated with ADCYAP1 include persian gulf syndrome and holoprosencephaly-3.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include receptor binding and receptor signaling protein activity.
+ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1) is a Protein Coding gene.
+Diseases associated with ADCYAP1 include Persian Gulf Syndrome and Holoprosencephaly-3.
+Among its related pathways are Presynaptic function of Kainate receptors and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+GO annotations related to this gene include receptor binding and signal transducer activity, downstream of receptor.
 An important paralog of this gene is VIP.

 UniProtKB/Swiss-Prot for ADCYAP1 Gene